 After resolving a Problem faceoff, that Problem is considered "solved" and is replaced.
-First, all characters at that Problem go home and all Resources played on the Problem are dismissed.
-The Problem is then put at the bottom of its Problem deck and the next Problem in the deck is played.
+The Problem is put at the bottom of its Problem deck and the next Problem in the deck is played.
+All characters at that Problem are sent home, and all Resources played on the Problem and face-up Troublemakers at the Problem are dismissed.
 (Note that any face-down Troublemakers at the Problem remain in place, and will be at the new Problem.)